 I always thought, as a kid, that growing old would be awful because you’d be aware that you have less and less time ahead of you.
 As a teenager I thought how depressing it would be, thirty years old, working every day, with no childhood to return to, only old age ahead.
 This feeling was enhanced by the fact that my teenage years were not fantastic, and that the adults around me said they were the best years of my life.

-The second reason is more philosophical: I have fewer years ahead of me, but I’m fortunate to have those forty years behind me.
+The second reason is more philosophical: I have fewer years ahead of me, but I’m fortunate to have those decades behind me.
 I survived, I grew, I watched C-beams glitter in the dark near the Tannhäuser Gate.
 If I were to grow ill now and die, it would be less of a tragedy than if I were I child, because I could reflect upon the half-life I got to have and be grateful for it.

 The third reason is even more philosophical: the inevitable approach of death is, in many ways, a release.
 I no longer need to worry so much about being cool, having a successful career, getting the cute girls, seeing all the world’s amazing places, being in awesome shape, dressing sharp, or anything else.
 Who cares?
 I’ll be dead soon anyway.